 Her love of people and the out-of-doors inspired her to suggest the creation of Memorial Park, and she worked diligently and persuasively for a year for its establishment.
 When the park was opened in 1924, its 1,503 acres were dedicated to the memory of soldiers who fought in World War I.”

 Many of those soldiers were injured, and many died during WWI.
 So it is a fitting tribute to them to have this park named in their honor.

 It is one of the largest urban parks in the United States.

 Originally 265 acres of it was set aside to be used as a botanical garden and arboretum.

 Funding for development of it lagged until the city stepped forth in 1964 with money for some improvements such as roads and sidewalks.

-Funds for the building were donated by Mrs. Susan McAshan, Jr. in 1966 along with operational funding for 5 years.
+Mrs. Susan McAshan, Jr. donated funds for the building in 1966 along with operational funding for five years.
 The building seen there today has grown and been expanded upon since its inception.

 There is an esplanade in the park where the Three Quarter Time Sculpture is located with one road leading to the West Loop & Woodway Drive and the other remaining on Memorial Drive.